Political Science (MA Program)

 Thesis Option

 The requirements for the thesis option are four graduate courses, a thesis proposal, and a 12 credit-hour thesis.
-At least three of the four required graduate courses must be from the discipline of Political Science and must include Scope and Methods of Political Science or a suitable alternative chosen by the student’s supervisor.
+At least three of the four required graduate courses must be from the discipline of Political Science and must include Scope and Methods of Political Science or a suitable alternative chosen in consultation with the student’s supervisor.

 Project Option

 The requirements for the project option are five graduate courses and a 9 credit-hour project.
-At least three of the five required graduate courses must be from the discipline of Political Science and must include Scope and Methods of Political Science or a suitable alternative chosen by the student’s supervisor.
+At least three of the five required graduate courses must be from the discipline of Political Science and must include Scope and Methods of Political Science or a suitable alternative chosen in consultation with the student’s supervisor.

 Course-based Option

 The requirements for the course-base option are eight graduate courses.
-At least five of the eight required graduate courses must be from the discipline of Political Science and must include Scope and Methods of Political Science or a suitable alternative chosen by the student’s supervisor, and Major Research Paper, which is overseen and graded by the student’s supervisor.
+At least five of the eight required graduate courses must be from the discipline of Political Science and must include Scope and Methods of Political Science or a suitable alternative chosen in consultation with the student’s supervisor, and Major Research Paper, which is overseen and graded by the student’s supervisor.

 Course Offerings